rsaarelm/jangle/README.md

 # Bugs

-If a script block has more than one output-producing expression, the subsequent expressions will be misaligned.
-Script blocks should consist of optional definitions and a single output-emitting line at the end.
+If a script block has more than one output-producing expression, the subsequent expressions will be misaligned due to the J interpreter printing input prompt indentations to stdout when it's run.
+There is a workaround for this, but it only handles output emitted by the last line of a script block.
+Until this is fixed, script blocks need to be written so that only the last line emits output.